jessamynsmith/image-to-text-server/README.md

 ### Deployment

-This project is already set up for deployment to Heroku.
+This project is set up for deployment to Heroku.

 Make a new Heroku app, and add the following addons: